lievikoff/edmonton-wordpress-theme/readme.txt

-=== Twenty Twenty ===
+=== Edmonton ===
-Contributors: the WordPress team
+Contributors: the Chapak team
 Tested up to: 5.5
-Stable tag: 1.2
+Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Default theme for 2020.
+Edmonton Theme for WordPress.

 == Description ==

-Our default theme for 2020 is designed to take full advantage of the flexibility of the block editor.
-Organizations and businesses have the ability to create dynamic landing pages with endless layouts using the group and column blocks.
-The centered content column and fine-tuned typography also makes it perfect for traditional blogs.
-Complete editor styles give you a good idea of what your content will look like, even before you publish.
-You can give your site a personal touch by changing the background colors and the accent color in the Customizer.
-The colors of all elements on your site are automatically calculated based on the colors you pick, ensuring a high, accessible color contrast for your visitors.
+Edmonton is a clean WordPress Theme that suits perfectly for blog, shop, magazine and news sites, it also can be used as a personal portfolio.
+Create the best experience for your website visitors with our template!

 == Changelog ==